mariojgt/skeleton-admin/README.md

 ## Installation

-First, you need a clean Laravel project, then run the following command:
+First, you need a clean Laravel project, then run the following commands:

 ```bash
     1: composer require mariojgt/skeleton-admin
     2: php artisan install:skeleton-admin
 ```
-A config file will be published to the config folder where you can update the settings.
+A config file will be published to the config (skeleton.php) folder where you can update the settings.

 By default, this package will come with the requirements below.
 For more information please see the package.json file.